Traumi-Schlumpf/ralley/README.md

 IMPORTANT:

 Neither ampersands (&), semicolons (;) nor inverted commas of any kind (' ") may be used as station names.
 They may also not consist of numbers only.

+The image of the rally (about one commit ahead) can be found at köpenickralley.de or learnforschool.de/Ralley/Koepenick.php (a few commits back).